eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

    obj = spectrum_factory.convert({"type": "my_spectrum", "field": 1.0})

-As mentioned in the :ref:`sec-developer_guide-factory_guide`, factory registration occurs only upon class definition: a module defining a scene element *must* be imported for the defined class to be registered to a factory.
+As mentioned in the :ref:`sec-developer_guides-factory_guide`, factory registration occurs only upon class definition: a module defining a scene element *must* be imported for the defined class to be registered to a factory.

 Using factory converters
 ------------------------

-As mentioned in the :ref:`sec-developer_guide-factory_guide`, Eradiate's factories implement a :meth:`~.Factory.convert` class method which can turn a dictionary into a registered object—and if the method receives something else than a dictionary, it simply does nothing.
+As mentioned in the :ref:`sec-developer_guides-factory_guide`, Eradiate's factories implement a :meth:`~.Factory.convert` class method which can turn a dictionary into a registered object—and if the method receives something else than a dictionary, it simply does nothing.